koleaby4/next_movie/README.md

 ## Users' Goals

-* Users who rely on ratings, get instant access the list of `Best Ever` movies
+* users who rely on ratings, get instant access the list of `Best Ever` movies
-* People who consider going to cinema, can see what's `Now Playing`
+* people who consider going to cinema, can see what's `Now Playing`
-* Using search to quickly see ratings and review of a movie
+* using search to quickly see ratings and review of a movie
-* Receive notifications of new highly rated movies
+* receive notifications of new highly rated movies
-* Ability to navigate website on mobile / tablet / desktop devices
+* ability to navigate website on mobile / tablet / desktop devices

+# Features

+## Implemented functionality

+Available to everyone:
+* view list of `Best Ever` movies (dynamically exclude movies marked as `watched` by the current user)
+* view list of `Now Playing` movies
+* account registration, confirmation email, login and log out
+* search movies by name

+Available to registered users only:
+* view movie details
+* mark movies as `watched` / `not watched`
+* access some statistics about watched movies on the `/profile` page

+Available to Prime Members only:
+* push notifications when new good movies are persisted to the database
+* access movie reviews and images on `movie detail` page
+* charts on `/profile` page

+## Features to be added in the future

+* connect to Google Analytics and identify most visited pages and potential stumbling blocks in the users' journey
+* redirect to the cinemas showing respective movies in order to collect referral fees
+* scheduled updates of the reviews for persisted movies
+* reset password functionality
+* performance optimisations for searches returning a large number of movies

+A full list of `future` tickets can be found [here](https://github.com/koleaby4/next_movie/issues?q=is%3Aissue+is%3Aopen+label%3Afuture).

 # User experience and design decisions